DataFire/Integrations/integrations/generated/google_cloudbilling/README.md

 #### Input
 * input `object`
+  * filter `string`: Options for how to filter the returned billing accounts.
   * pageSize `integer`: Requested page size.
 The maximum page size is 100; this is also the
   * pageToken `string`: A token identifying a page of results to return.
 This should be a
   * $.xgafv `string` (values: 1, 2): V1 error format.